pekellogg/react-app/README.md

 # Mars Rovers
 <p>This web application was built to statisfy Flatiron School's software engineering curriculum.
-It showcases knowledge of Ruby on Rails for its backend server framework and ReactSJ for its frontend UI.</p>
+It showcases knowledge of Ruby on Rails for its backend server framework and ReactJS for its frontend UI.</p>

 ## Installation
 <h4>Set up & Start the Rails Server</h4>